datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 <div class="footnote">
 <span class="small">
 <sup>1</sup> For network participants with a need to execute queries
-contingent on the consumption of data surplus to local bandwidth/storage capacity &mdash; embedded devices, say &mdash;
+contingent on the consumption of data surplus to local bandwidth/storage capacity &mdash; embedded devices, say &mdash; a generic mechanism for on-chain query evaluation is planned.
-little is lost.
-An explicit on-chain mechanism for query evaluation exists.
-For the truly impatient, we anticipate the development of peripheral, higher-level query execution services willing to expose themselves to stake forfeiture in the event that a proof of incorrectness is submitted to the chain by an aggrieved or suspicious client.
 </span>
 </div>

 # A Brief History of Time

 For the purposes of convenience, we've been ignoring a crucial dimension --- the temporal --- and its centrality to coherent information systems.
-But no longer!
+No longer!
-In Rich Hickey's [Datomic](https://www.datomic.com/) talk [The Database as a Value](https://www.youtube.com/watch?v=EKdV1IgAaFc), we're beguiled by an appeal to the virtues of an _epochal model of time_ --- an unambiguously ordered accretion of immutable facts --- as a more sound basis for reasoning about database semantics than the prevailing mutable-cell model.
+In Rich Hickey's [Datomic](https://www.datomic.com/) talk [The Database as a Value](https://www.youtube.com/watch?v=EKdV1IgAaFc), we're beguiled by an appeal to the virtues of an _epochal model of time_ --- an unambiguously ordered accretion of immutable facts --- as a more sound basis for reasoning about database semantics than the prevailing mutable cell model.
 This approach ought to be uncontroversial among blockchain enthusiasts --- consider a network attaining consensus over a single numerical value, _v_, for 4 successive
 blocks: